 In a case like this, I can quickly see that Jamie doesn’t have much in her pipe.
 Meanwhile, Carly might be maxed out.
 Resourcing isn’t my primary purpose for building a roadmap, but it’s an easy way to get a snapshot of what’s happening.

-These examples show the four key ways I currently build my marketing roadmap.
-If you’re curious to try it for yourself, check out our roadmap template library to get started.
+These roadmap examples show the four key ways I currently build my roadmap.
+If you’re curious to try a marketing roadmap template for yourself, check out our roadmap template library to get started.
 Happy roadmapping! 😀